open-review-toolkit/vagrant-build/README.md

+**This project is now archived.
+It is no longer maintained or supported.**

 # Open Review Toolkit Vagrant Image Build

 This repository builds a Vagrant VM image used by the [Open Review Toolkit